projectfluent/python-fluent/README.md

 --------

 You should not pass untrusted FTL code to `MessageContext.add_messages`.
-This is because carefully constructed messages could potentially large resource usage (CPU time and memory).
+This is because carefully constructed messages could potentially cause large resource usage (CPU time and memory).
 However, the `InterpretingMessageContext` implementation (see below) does have some protection against these attacks, although it may not be foolproof.

 CompilingMessageContext and InterpretingMessageContext
 ------------------------------------------------------